Trang Entry Requirements

 Passport

-Must be valid for at least six months beyond your date of entry into Thailand.
-Must have at least one blank visa page for the entry stamp.
+Must be valid for at least six months and contain at least one blank visa page.

 Tips for Smooth Entry